Stanford on Soar: Parliamentary elections

-The Member of Parliament for the parliamentary constituency of Rushcliffe was previously Kenneth Clarke, of the Conservative party, who had held the seat since 1970.
-Despite stating he would not stand for reelection in June 2016 (before the announcement of the 2017 election), Ken Clarke stood for reelection at the 2017 General Election and was reelected with a reduced majority of 8,010.
-The voter turnout for Rushcliffe was 78%, which was the ninth highest in the country.
-Since 2019 the Member of Parliament for Rushcliffe has been Ruth Edwards.
+The village is part of the Rushcliffe constituency in the House of Commons.
+The constituency was notable as it was represented by Kenneth Clarke, of the Conservative party, who had held the seat from 1970 to 2019.

 Local government

 County council

 For Nottinghamshire County Council elections the parish comes within the Leake & Ruddington electoral ward, which has two council seats.
 The most recent election was in May 2017, when Andy Brown and Reg Adair, both of the Conservative party, won the two available seats.

 Borough council

 For the election of a councillor to Rushcliffe Borough Council, the parish forms part of the Leake ward, which has three council seats.
 The most recent election was on 7 May 2015 when Ronald Hetherington, Margaret Males and John Thurman, all of the Conservative party, won the three available seats.
 The next Borough election will be on 2 May 2019.